Hi, I'm Anna!

 If I can help you have your own: “if she can-I-can” moment by providing inspiration and clear tuition, I would be honoured.

-If you'd like to try the first step of this journey with me, be sure to click here try out the free classes I offer here on my website: they'll give you the opportunity to see if my approach can assist you.
+If you'd like to try the first step of this journey with me, be sure to click here try out the free classes I offer here on my website: they'll give you the opportunity to see if the Nature Studio approach is a good fit for you.

 If you sign up, you’ll also get emails from me every couple of weeks with painting tips and motivational blogs all aimed at helping you to paint.